Here are some of the researchers’ key findings:

 Tips on how to stay secure

-There is little that users can do to protect themselves from this threat short of abstaining from card use entirely.
+Users can do little to protect themselves from this threat short of abstaining from card use entirely.
 The most important thing is to stay vigilant.
-Review your monthly statement for suspicious activity and respond quickly and seriously to any notice from your bank that your card may have been used in an unauthorized manner.
+Review your monthly statement for suspicious activity and respond quickly and seriously to notices from your bank that your card may have been used in an unauthorized manner.

 Here’s what banks and other service providers can do to protect users:

 - Stronger password systems: Payment and other systems need to use passwords, and those passwords need to be strong.
-Every extra step is one that will make it much harder for attackers to break in.
-To prevent inconveniences for users, banks could provide password managers, and there are already good consumer options available.
+Every extra step is one that will make it harder for attackers to break in.
+To prevent inconveniences for users, banks could provide password managers — but good consumer options are also available.

-- MFA: Multi-Factor Authentication is becoming the minimum standard, so if your bank doesn’t offer it already, demand it or consider switching banks.
-Passwords are only one step, but verifying using a device, texted code, fingerprint or other security measure provides a huge step up in protection.
+- MFA: Multi-factor authentication is becoming the minimum standard for security, so if your bank doesn’t offer it already, demand it or consider switching banks.
+Passwords are only one step, but verifying your identity using a device, texted code, fingerprint, or other security measure provides a huge step up in protection.

-- System security and fraud detection: There are proven smart tools banks can use to detect and prevent these and other attacks.
+- System security and fraud detection: Banks can use proven smart tools to detect and prevent attacks.
 Fraud detection systems can detect situations where thieves have succeeded.
-Banks can use tools like AI to track payment attempts to weed out fraudulent attacks.
-Pressure is also put on payment systems or online merchants – who often bear the cost of fraud so have a big incentive to improve their systems.
+Banks can use tools like AI to track payment attempts, weeding out fraudulent attacks.
+Forcing payment systems and online merchants to bear the cost of fraud gives them a big incentive to improve their systems.

 Data collection: The data was compiled in partnership with independent researchers specializing in cybersecurity incident research.
-They evaluated a database that contained the details of 4,478,908 cards in total, including details of the type of card (credit or debit), issuing bank, and whether it was refundable.
-The data NordVPN received from the third-party researchers did not contain any information that relates to an identified or identifiable individual (such as names, contact information or other personal information).
-We do not operate with exact numbers of payment card details sold on the dark web, as NordVPN has only analyzed a set of statistical data provided by independent researchers.
+They evaluated a database that contained the details of 4,478,908 cards in total, including details of the type of card (credit or debit), issuing bank, and whether transactions were refundable.
+The data NordVPN received from the third-party researchers did not contain any information that relates to an identified or identifiable individual (such as names, contact information, or other personal information).
+We do not operate with the full numbers of payment card details sold on the dark web, because NordVPN has only analyzed a set of statistical data provided by independent researchers.

 Analysis: The raw numbers only provide part of the picture.
-Population size and card usage vary between countries, and these are just two factors that can change the impact of these numbers.
+Population size and card usage vary between countries, and these are just two factors that can change the impact of the numbers.

-We then logarithmically normalised these numbers to produce scaled ratings between 0 and 1.
+We then logarithmically normalized these numbers to produce scaled ratings between 0 and 1.